-- 1.13 The structure of the Neighbourhood Plan is as follows:
+- 1.14 The structure of the Neighbourhood Plan is as follows:

 - a) Introduction.

 - b) About Renhold.

-- c) Community consultation and engagement.
+- c) Consultation and community engagement.

 - d) Vision and objectives.

 - e) Settlements and housing.

 - f) Green infrastructure, heritage and local greenspace.

 - g) Community provision.

 - h) Transport and travel.

-- i) Monitoring and review.
+- i) Implementation, monitoring and review.